ceeoinnovations/RoboticsPlayground/_playlists/me35playlist.md

 : The Letter C

 description
-: Create a robotic arm that can draw the letter C, and show the motion on the WIO Terminal screen as it moves.
+: This project was assigned during a lesson that introduced students to both forward and inverse kinematics concepts.
+While there are many ways to approach the project, that knowledge proved useful in the design of many students’ systems.
+Links to some relevant information can be found on the placemat itself.
+This project was completed in pairs over one week, and included the optional use of the WIO Terminal.

 placematlinks
 : [Placemat Link](https://docs.google.com/presentation/d/1M_Cao4SkI-EoEXMYnomyIfOcAA136bNm4hWKPj4GWlI/edit#slide=id.ge0ad01646c_0_94)